Candleston Castle Campsite

 Campervans and Live-in vehicle pass

-Campervans are in the campervan field and there is a very pleasant 0.6km walk to the festival site trough the woods.
-There is no power hook-up or toilet waste disposal but there is running water and 2 x porta-loos.
-The main toilet block is at the main festival site.
+Campervans are in the campervan field and there is a very pleasant 600m walk to the main festival site through the woods.
+There is no power hook-up or toilet waste disposal but there is running water and porta-loos near by.
+The main toilet block and showers is at the main festival site.

 Please try to arrive earlier on the Friday, preferably around 12 noon.

 Friday Festival opens to public 1pm (Campervans can arrive from 12noon but cars will not be allowed entry to car parks until 1pm).

 Friday: 1pm to 12 midnight

 We have a “QUIET AT NIGHT” policy i.e. no amplified music or excessive noise after 12 midnight.
 This allows the festival goers and the forest time to relax and restore.

 General Camping is outside of the forest in a field near the general car park.

 Forest Camping is inside the woods, this is limited to 100 pitches and there is a 500m walk from the general car park to your pitch.

 Family Camping is in the lower mead hall area, this is limited to 20 family pitches with at least one children under 4.
 There is dedicated car parking for this area near the entrance, with a short walk to your camping pitch.